mberke27/VideoTube/README.md

-Video-player web application is constructed using JavaScript, CSS and React.
-Users can search and play any video on YouTube.
+The project involved designing and developing a dynamic video player web application using JavaScript, React, and Semantic UI.
-The Application Programming Interface (API) is used to interact with the YouTube data server to obtain designated videos from the server with the help of Google Developers Club’s API.
+The application allows users to seamlessly search and play any video on YouTube, with efficient and accurate access to a vast library of videos thanks to the integration of Google Developers Club's API.
+Key features such as video playback controls and playlist functionality were implemented, optimizing the user experience and increasing engagement.
+The result is a user-friendly, interactive video player that makes it easy to enjoy a wide variety of content on YouTube.

 Technologies used: React.js, JavaScript, HTML, CSS